Taliesin: Music

 The Norwegian classical composer Martin Romberg wrote a concerto for alto saxophone and orchestra in eight parts after the tale named "The Tale of Taliesin".
 The concerto was premiered in 2009 by Akademische Orchestervereinigung Göttingen, with the Norwegian saxophonist Ola Asdahl Rokkones as a soloist.
 The work has since been published at Éditions Billaudot, Paris and played by Mittelsächsische Philharmonie, The Saint-Petersburg Northern Synfonia Orchestra and Nizhny Novgorod Philharmonic Orchestra, the two latter being conducted by Fabio Mastrangelo.

 In modern music, Deep Purple's second studio album was named The Book of Taliesyn in honour of the bard.
 A track on the album Softs by Canterbury prog-rock band Soft Machine is titled "The Tale of Taliesin".
 Paul Roland’s 2006 album Re-Animator contains a song about the bard titled "Taliesin".
 There is a Dungeon synth band from Germany named Taliesin The Bard.
+The Song "Spiral Castle" by the american Epic Heavy Metal band Manilla Road uses Taliesin as the fictional narrator of the lyrics.
+The 2024 album by MGMT, Loss of Life begins with a spoken word piece which is an excerpt from The Book of Taliesin.